klahrich/chiefhustler/content/posts/why-write.md

 So the question is: what does my ego want?
 Easy as well; the same thing yours want: to feel important.

 That's why I write and publish these random thoughts online.
 It's the sole reason.
 It makes me someone who writes stuff online.
-It's a little candy for my ego.
+It's like a candy for my ego.
+A little nutrition.

 And it turns out, I don't need to give it much more.
 It doesn't even need to know that anybody is reading what we write.
 It's happy to know that someone eventually _could_.